VICTOR-OLULETI/AirBnB_clone/README.md

 -quit.

     Create:
-Creates new instance of BaseModel and saves it to the JSON file and prints a unique id:
+Creates new instance of BaseModel and saves it to the JSON file and prints a unique id.

 ``` $ create BaseModel ```

     Destroy:
-Deletes an instance based on the class name and id(changes are saved in the JSON file):
+Deletes an instance based on the class name and id(changes are saved in the JSON file).

 ``` $ destroy BaseModel 1243-1243-1243 ```

-    All
+    All:
-Prints string representation of all instances:
+Prints string representation of all instances.

 ``` $ all ```
-Also prints the string representation of a specified instance:
+Also prints the string representation of a specified instance.

 ``` $ all BaseModel 1243-1243-1243 ```

-    Update
+    Update:
-Updates instances based on the class name and id by adding or updating an attribute(saved to the JSON file):
+Updates instances based on the class name and id by adding or updating an attribute(saved to the JSON file).

 ``` $ update BaseModel 1243-1243-1243 email "airbnbclone@alxSE.com" ```

-    Quit
+    Quit:
-Quits the console:
+Quits the console.

 ``` $ quit ```